open-contracting/deploy/docs/develop/update/network.rst

 systemd-networkd
 ~~~~~~~~~~~~~~~~

 `systemd-networkd <https://manpages.ubuntu.com/manpages/jammy/man5/systemd.network.5.html>`__ is a system daemon to configure networking, and is our preferred solution for Linode instances.
-Configurations are available for Linode and other hosts.
 The configuration is written to ``/etc/systemd/network/05-eth0.network``.
+A configuration template is available for Linode.

 Linode template
 ^^^^^^^^^^^^^^^